JocysCom/UMQF/MORA/analysis/enders-game/entities/peter-wiggin-actions.md

 ### 1 World Population - political manipulation

+Context: Peter created the personas of Locke and Demosthenes to manipulate global politics and prevent war, using deception to achieve stability.

 *Note: Peter intends to prevent global war (Pax Americana), but uses manipulation and fear (Demosthenes) to achieve it.*

 - ΔOS = +0.000001 (Incremental shift towards stability/avoiding war)